jearndt/NeuroNetV1/README.md

 **[create_dataset.py](create_dataset.py)** creates a dataset form the saved pickle files and then save it in a csv file called        [spike_dataset.csv](spike_dataset.csv)

-**[vizualize_dataset.py](vizualize_dataset.py)** is a jupyter notebook that helps understand the created dataset where also creates a heatmap of the spike activity in the dataset:
+**[dataset_vizualization.ipynb](dataset_vizualization.ipynb)** is a jupyter notebook that helps understand the created dataset where also creates a heatmap of the spike activity in the dataset:
 <div align="center">
   <table>
     <tr>